 Highlights of our time on Maui, while on a budget, included watching sunrise over the summit at Haleakala National Park, hiking through a bamboo forest, seeing countless awe-inspiring waterfalls, driving the insanely windy Road to Hana, visiting cute roadside fruit stands and relaxing on the perfectly picturesque white sand beaches.

 This was also our first major trip away from the Midwest with our three month old.
 We loved exploring the island with her!
-See our How to Hike with a Baby post for all our baby hiking tips and tricks.
+For tips on traveling with a baby, please see our Top 10 Baby Travel Tips, How to Hike with a Baby and Flying with a Baby posts.

 We recommend spending at least 5 days on Maui, if not longer, to see these highlights as well as to spend some time relaxing on the beach.
 Here is our quick guide on Maui, Hawaii.